nebiolabs/plate-map/README.md

 ```

 see the units in the above object.
-Units will be a seperate dropdown and will be placed over the text box where we enter kspeed data.
+Units will be a seperate dropdown and will be placed over the text box where we enter speed data.

+#### Boolean Field

+Name says it all, Just brought the select2 to show it.

+#### Multiselect

+Normal select box but we bring select2 to modify it.